Story by Jackeline Stewart

 â€œICE got them on money laundering, and the owner got 30 years in prison, and we seized their money and cars,â€ he said. â€œIt was a strategy shift.â€

-The agency recently introduced ICE Mutual Agreement between Government and Employers, or IMAGE.
+The agency recently introduced ICE Mutual Agreement between Government and Employers.
 Boyd said employers that choose to participate in the program will receive training about how to avoid hiring illegal workers.

 Almost 75 percent of business owners see illegal immigration as a serious problem, according to an online member poll conducted by the National Association for the Self-Employed.

-â€œWe have received a growing number of calls from businesses asking us for help,â€ said Boyd. â€œWe owe it to companies that want to do the right thing.â€
+â€œWe have received a growing number of calls from businesses asking us for help,â€ Boyd said. â€œWe owe it to companies that want to do the right thing.â€

 While Boyd said the initiative is a response to the concerns of business owners, Angelo Amador, director of immigration at the U.S. Chamber of Commerce, said the initiative will not be effective because employers appreciate immigrants â€“ illegal or not.